Saleen XP8: Variation in models

-Saleen XP8's can vary dramatically in appearance and options as a result of Saleen farming the production of the XP8's (with the exception of only a few) to California bodyshops and Ford dealers.
-Many of the options available in Saleen XP8's, such as the carbon fiber composite hood, Saleen supercharger, and carbon fiber accents were installed outside of the Saleen Inc. compound.
+Saleen XP8's varied dramatically in appearance and options as a result of Saleen farming the production of the XP8's (with the exception of only a few) to California bodyshops and Ford dealers.
+Many of the options available, such as the carbon fiber composite hood, Saleen supercharger, and carbon fiber accents were installed outside of the Saleen Inc. compound.

-Availability

-Saleen XP8's are now well past their final production date (2001), and as such, can only be purchased through online advertisements and car auction websites such as eBay Motors.
-Prices vary significantly due to condition, mileage, and most importantly, options installed.
-Sale prices can vary between $8,000 to $20,000 depending on the above.

-Additionally, all performance and appearance parts for the XP8's have ceased production back in 2001.
-Parts are virtually impossible to find and purchase, and reproduction costs are skyhigh due to low demand and basically, the owner of the vehicle themselves footing the bill.
-Saleen XP8 parts are no longer available through Saleen whatsoever, even to owners.

-This has led to what some owners describe as the "glass-slipper effect", as that if any substantial damage were to occur, replacement parts are not an option.
-Therefore, because of this and the very low production numbers to begin with of the XP8, the XP8 maintains a distinct allure to Ford enthusiasts unfound in many other vehicles.

 Records

 The Saleen Book, an official book produced by Saleen detailing the history and production numbers of Saleen vehicles past and present, noticeably neglected to cover and feature the XP8.
 Only in the owner registry listed in the book (compiled information of the original owner of each Saleen vehicle) did it mention a few select XP8's.

 As such, the Saleen Explorer XP6/XP8 Owner Registry Database was created on ExplorerX, an active Ford Explorer enthusiast website to maintain records.
 Although unofficial, it remains the only and most active list dedicated to Saleen XP6 and XP8 vehicles.
 An active XP6 and XP8 community resides there.